What is Glycemic Diet?

 A good health plan is a must for those having diabetes.
 And, that should include meals with a mix of complex carbohydrates, vegetables, fruits, lean proteins, low-fat dairy products and lots of fiber.

 Traditional Indian meals, for instance, Chole Bhature, are delectable and, at the same time, high on calorie and fat content.
-If you are a diabetic, it is safe to avoid foods of such kind that can increase your blood sugar levels.
+If you are a diabetic, it is safe to avoid foods of such kind that can increase your blood sugar levels and keep them away from your daily diet chart.

 However, Indian cuisine is not limited to hot and spicy, deep-fried items and sweets dipped in sugar syrup.
 There are plenty of dishes and spices that have originated in India and are known to have great nutrition value, particularly benefitting diabetic patients.
 For instance, Fenugreek seeds or Methi seeds aid in diabetes cure.
 They are best consumed after soaking a teaspoonful of them overnight into 100 ml of water.